Pavani-Velivela/Magento-Module-Extensions/README.md

 # Magento-Module-Extensions
 Projects & Challenges
 SMS Notification Module Extension

-1. Create a new module SMSNotification
+### Requirements
+Magento Community 2.2.0-2.4.x (CE, EE, ECE, B2B)
+This module provides the SMS notification facility to customers for their orders.
-2. Sample provider Twillio
+Sample provider Twillio
-3. This module will send transaction SMS on certain events like New order
+This module will send transaction SMS on certain events like
+    New order
     Order status update
     Cancel order
     Etc
-4. Create a store configuration like below
+We need to create store configuration like below for enable the notification facility.

 General Configuration